 Swells appear in the ocean when the wind transfers its energy from the air into the water.
 Every swell starts as small ripples on the ocean surface, and as they travel, the energy builds up and the swell will start to grow in size before it finally breaks into actual waves.

 what causes swells in the ocean?

 All swells are created by wind raging over the ocean’s surface.
-As a result of the wind blowing, waves start forming.
+As a result of the wind blowing, waves start forming in sets.
 The power, duration, and fetch of the sea that the wind blows over will determine the size of the waves, how big the waves will be, how far they’ll travel, and how much force they will have once reaching the shore.

 When winds blow very hard, over a long time, over massive distances, the distance between waves becomes more extended, and the waves become more powerful.
 The waves can therefore cover greater distances.